MicrosoftDocs/powerapps-docs/powerapps-docs/user/quick-find.md

      > [!div class="mx-imgBorder"]
      > ![Global Search Button](media/global-search-button.png "Global search")

 2. Type your search words in the search box, and then select **Search**.
-The search returns results grouped by table such as Products, Reservations, and Reviews.
+The search results are grouped by table such as Products, Reservations, and Reviews.

      > [!div class="mx-imgBorder"]
      > ![Categorized Search Results](media/categorized-search-results.png "Categorized search results page")